Grant Winner | Housing Finance

-The Center for NYC Neighborhoods began operations amid the 2008 mortgage crisis to help families and communities gain stability.
-Its mission is to promote and protect affordable homeownership so that middle- and working-class families can build strong, thriving communities.
-Working through the lenses of racial equity and climate change, the nonprofit seeks to increase opportunities for sustainable homeownership, particularly for Black and Brown communities.
+The Center for NYC Neighborhoods was launched amid the 2008 mortgage crisis to help families regain financial stability.
+Today, they work to promote and protect affordable homeownership through a focus on racial equity and climate change.

 When it comes to traditional mortgage lending, families of color and people with low and moderate incomes historically have been shut out, improperly denied and overcharged.
 In large part that’s because automated underwriting systems — the algorithmically-based platforms that help determine who can receive a loan and at what rate — are built for people who “fit the profile.”
 Studies suggest that nearly all of these systems deliver racially discriminatory outcomes.

 The Center's CDFI and other mission-driven lenders have created alternative systems to better serve people of color.
 But they cannot operate at the scale of conventional lending.
 Underwriting for Good would automate alternative systems to make credit flow more equitably with the goal of closing the racial wealth gap and increasing homeownership rates among people of color and people with modest means.